LoyolaChicagoBooks/introcs-csharp/rst/filewrite.rst

 Try the following:

 #.
-In monoDevelop build, *not* run, the project :repsrc:`first_file`.
+In Xamarin Studio build, *not* run, the project :repsrc:`first_file`.
 Build is
     the first selection in the local popup menu for first_file in the Solution pad.
     Recall to get the local popup menu
     * go to the Solution pad
     * right click on the project (Mac control-click)

 #.
 Next open an operating system directory window for the project.
-    With MonoDevelop open, a quick way to do that is to go to the same popup window, and this time select "Open Containing Folder".
+    With Xamarin Studio open, a quick way to do that is to go to the same popup window, and this time select "Open Containing Folder".

 #.
 Besides the project files from the Solutions pad, in the directory window